Homelander

-In the Amazon Prime Video television adaptation developed by Eric Kripke, the character (simply known as The Homelander) is portrayed by Antony Starr.
-This version is the megalomaniacal son of Soldier Boy and the father of Ryan Butcher (having committed many of the acts of Black Noir in the comic series, most notably the rape of Billy Butcher's wife).
+In the Amazon Prime Video television adaptation developed by Kripke, Homelander is primarily portrayed by Antony Starr, with Rowan Smyth and Isaac Weeks portraying him as a child.
+This version is the megalomaniacal son of Soldier Boy and the father of Ryan Butcher, born as a result of Homelander raping Billy Butcher's wife Becca (a crime committed by Black Noir in the comic book series).
 Homelander has also appeared in the spin-off and promotional web series The Boys Presents: Diabolical and Death Battle!, respectively.